Berlin river cruise: Should you book a Spree boat tour?

 It is advised to arrive at the meeting point at least fifteen minutes before departure (see the meeting point of the boat trip I took on Google Maps).
 I chose to depart from Nikolaiviertel, which is exactly opposite the Humboldt Forum and very close to the Berliner Dom, the city’s Cathedral.
 As I wrote earlier, it was a sunny winter day, and the stunning Cathedral looked impressive from the water level.

 I pre-booked my ticket, but you can also purchase tickets on-site.
-Since the boat tours in Berlin are pretty popular and large groups often join them, I prefer to have a ticket in hand and step straight into the boat.
-Luckily, there weren’t that many people on my timeslot.
+Since the boat tours in Berlin are pretty popular and large groups often join them, I prefer to have a ticket in hand and step straight onto the boat.
+Luckily, there weren’t that many people in my timeslot.
 However, the next boat tour was packed.

 On the boat